 See the tears of St. Lawrence with Mar de Ons

-If you don’t want to miss out on this astronomical phenomenon this summer, you are in luck.
+If you don’t want to miss out on this astronomical phenomenon of tears of San Lorenzo this summer, you are in luck.
 The Mar de Ons ferry company is going to launch a special service so you can admire this astronomical phenomenon from the sea, on Friday 12th, Saturday 13th and Sunday 14th.
 Departures will take place from the ports of Cangas and Vigo.
 From there, you will sail to a point in the Cíes Islands where you can enjoy the meteor showers from a privileged perspective.
 The evening trip will be accompanied by a guide and tickets are on sale now.

 Additionally, for the month of August, the ferry company opts for this type of evening activity due to its high demand.
 This includes the Astronomical Experiences from Monday 8th until Thursday 11th, where an astronomer-guide will accompany guests and tell them about the features of the different constellations of the summer sky and where there will be plenty of anecdotes and fascinating facts.
 The total duration of this service is approximately three hours.
 The boat sets sail from the port of Cangas at 22.30 and from the port of Vigo at 23.00.

 This type of guided evening activity is extremely popular, so Mar de Ons ferry company would like to remind you that spaces are limited and you should book well in advance given that this different leisure option where the sky is the protagonist and sailing at night is the perfect plan for all audiences to see the tears of San Lorenzo.